Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/templating.rst

    with one stroke quite similar to the template chain's shape, and one stroke very different.

-S and N text fields, *auto* button
+Side and Number text fields, *auto* button
    These control how the new bones are named.
 By default, they just take the same names as the originals from the template, except for the final number, increased as needed.
-However, if the template bones have "&s" somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the *S* text field (*S* for side).
-Similarly, a "&n" placeholder will be replaced by the *N* field content (*N* for number).
-If you enable the small *auto* button, the *N* field content is auto-generated, producing a number starting from nothing, and increased each time you press the *Convert* button, and the "&s" placeholder is replaced by the side of the bone (relative to the local X axis:
+However, if the template bones have "&s" somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the *Side* text field.
+   Similarly, a "&n" placeholder will be replaced by the *Number* field content.
+   If you enable the small *auto* button, the *Number* field content is auto-generated, producing a number starting from nothing, and increased each time you press the *Convert* button, and the "&s" placeholder is replaced by the side of the bone (relative to the local X axis:
    "r" for negative X values, "l" for positive ones).